ilvon/HLS_Media_Download/README.md

-# m3u8_Stream_Download
+# HLS Media Download
-Download a media stream with URL of m3u8 file
+Download media from a HLS-based stream with URL of the m3u8 playlist file